IIT-EnergySystemModels/openTEPES/doc/md/MathematicalFormulation.md

 It is assumed that the ramp reserves provided by the generators can be shared among areas of the system.

-Ratio between downward and upward operating reserves for each area provided by non-renewable generators (including ESS when generating) and ESS, when charging, [GW] «`eReserveMinRatioDwUp`» «`eReserveMaxRatioDwUp`» «`eRsrvMinRatioDwUpESS`» «`eRsrvMaxRatioDwUpESS`».
+Ratio between downward and upward operating reserves for each area provided by non-renewable generators (including ESS when generating) and ESS, when charging [GW] «`eReserveMinRatioDwUp`» «`eReserveMaxRatioDwUp`» «`eRsrvMinRatioDwUpESS`» «`eRsrvMaxRatioDwUpESS`».
 The corresponding constraints are not formulated if {math}`\underline{DtUR}=0` and {math}`\overline{DtUR}=1`.

 ```{math}